 Best for Bakers: KitchenAid KSGB900ESS Slide-In Range with Baking Drawer

-What We Like: Large oven for a 30-inch, baking/warming drawer functions as a mini oven, ADA compliant
+What We Love: Large oven for a 30-inch, baking/warming drawer functions as a mini oven, ADA compliant

-What We Don’t Like: Expensive, stovetop and oven are difficult to clean
+What We Don’t Love: Expensive, stovetop and oven are difficult to clean

 If you’re an avid baker, this slide-in range is ideal.
 It has one of the largest oven cavities for a 30-inch model at 6.5 cubic feet.
 But it also has features like convection baking, a steam rack, and a gliding roll-out rack.
 Best of all, there is a baking drawer at the bottom of the oven that also works as a warming drawer, or as a mini oven that allows you to bake at a different temperature than the main oven.

 The range is also impressive with full grate coverage and a middle oval burner that griddle.
 Powerful burner range from 5,000 to 19,000 BTUs for fast boiling or gentle simmering.
 But the full features of the oven are what make this range stand out for home bakers.

 Type: Slide-in | Dimensions (WxDxH): 30 x 28.9 x 36 inches | Number of Burners: 5 | Oven Capacity: 6.5 cubic feet | Self Cleaning: Yes